-5.4 Reducing Incoming Edges to Reduce Page- and SensorRank
+5.3.3 Effectiveness against Page- and SensorRank

-In this section, we will evaluate how adding outgoing edges to a sensor impacts its PageRank and SensorRank values.
+In this section we will evaluate how adding outgoing edges to a sensor impacts it's PageRank and SensorRank values.
 Before doing so, we will check the impact of the initial rank by calculating it with different initial values and comparing the value distribution of the result.